IanGBrennan/Figure_Critters/README.md

 *Figure Critters — Making scientific visuals accessible and engaging*

 A loosely-curated collection of animal illustrations.
 The critters are organized by taxonomic group, designed for use in scientific presentations, academic papers, figures, and educational materials.
+Like [PhyloPic](https://www.phylopic.org/), but with colors.

 <figure align="center">
 <img src="Reptiles/Agamidae_Gowidon_longirostris.png" alt="Gowidon" width="300">